A Silver Duckwing Phoenix cock bird

 Photo courtesy of Kim Mower

 Phoenix are descendants of the chickens that are seen in Japanese illustrations, which bear tails of 15 to 20 feet or longer.
+(This bird is often referred to as the Japanese Phoenix, but although it is descended from Japanese Longtail fowl, the Phoenix itself is not a breed from Japan.)
 The only breed today that gets a tail of this length is the Onagadori.
 After the second year, the roosters no longer molt their sickle feathers.
 To maintain these tails, the birds are kept up on high roosts the way parrots are.
 Most of the Longtails do partially molt their sickle feathers each year, although individual feathers may be shed only every second or third year.
 This gene can be selected for, and a careful and longterm breeding project can produce birds with nonshedding tail feathers.

 There are many breeds of Longtail fowl in Japan.
 The one our Phoenix most resembles is the Onagadori, except that the birds in the US rarely get any great length to their tails.
 There are also Longtail birds with pea combs, which in the US are called Yokohamas.
 However, this is not the name of any breed in Japan, but merely the port from which the early specimens were shipped out.